robinrodricks/FluentFTP/FluentFTP.BouncyCastle/README.md

   socket read timeout (`client.Config.ReadTimeout`) expires.
 - Concurrent data transfers have not yet been verified.

-The original adapter was developed against the implicit FTPS server of a Bambu Lab X1 Carbon printer.
-The hardened certificate validation has not been re-tested on that device.
+The original adapter was developed against a Bambu Lab X1 Carbon printer.
+On 2026-09-13, the narrowed cipher policy completed a real printer handshake using `ECDHE-RSA-AES256-GCM-SHA384`.
+That probe explicitly accepted certificate errors and did not authenticate or transfer files.
+Current printer listing, upload, download, and certificate-policy compatibility remain unverified.

 ## Tests